 Granger-Causality Tests in the Framework of Co-Integration Analysis Economic time series are often not stationary when considered as levels.
 Regression analyzes using non-stationary time series can cause false or misleading regression relationships.
-This causes the estimated regression equation to have a high coefficient of determination ( $R^2$ ) but a low Durbin-Watson statistic.
+This causes the estimated regression equation to have a high coefficient of determination (R^2) but a low Durbin-Watson statistic.
 In this regression, the error terms are not stationary and the apparently high explanatory power of the regression equation cannot be trusted [33].

-If the non-stationarity of the time series is due to the deterministic time trend of the related series, then detrending of these series can make the series stationary.
+If the non-stationarity of the time series is due to the deterministic time trend of the related series, then de-trending of these series can make the series stationary.
 However, if the time series contains a random trend, they will need to be differentiated until they become stationary.
 The number of times a series with a random trend needs to be differentiated until it becomes stationary is called the degree of integration of that series.
-For example, if variable X is stationary, it is said that the variable X is integrated of the first order and is denoted by $X \sim I(1)$ [34].
+For example, if the first difference stationary, it is said that the variable X is integrated of the first order and is denoted by $X \sim I(1)$ [34].

-the first difference

-$$(\frac{X_t - X_t - 1}{X_t - 1})$$

-of a non-stationary
+$$\left(\frac{X_t - X_t - 1}{X_t - 1}\right)$$ of a non-stationary variable X is